Six women and men with a vision to teach and train missionaries for Christian service prayed this school into existence in 1899.

 Here’s a little more about APU’s exceptional faculty:

-• 64% of full-time faculty have a doctorate/terminal degree.
+• 58% of full-time faculty have a doctorate or other terminal degree.

-At Azusa Pacific learning doesn’t just take place in the classroom.
-Opportunities for involvement overflow whether on or off campus.
+At Azusa Pacific, learning doesn’t just take place in the classroom.
+Opportunities for involvement abound on and off campus.
 Each one not only helps you prepare for what you’re going to do after you graduate, but what you can do now: research with faculty, serve in a leadership role, study abroad, volunteer in the community, go on a mission trip, play intramurals, join a club, learn skills at an internship, work on campus.
 In fact, in addition to academic studies, APU students contribute more than 165,000 hours of service annually, applying their knowledge as they reach out to help communities locally, nationally, and abroad.

 And whether you’ve known what you want to major in for years or you look forward to exploring opportunities during college, APU has options.
 Discover which one is right for you. apu.edu/uga/majors